 These are the 17 best adventures to be had in Australia!
 From the fantastically stupid to the stupidly fantastic, I hope you’ve been practising your slang, cause things are about to get a little weird.

-17 Australian Adventure to Make You Go “Bloody Oath, Mate”
+17 Australian Adventures to Make You Go “Bloody Oath, Mate”

-Weird, wonderful, and wild is the name of the game!
-There are a lot of exhilarating things to do in Australia, but if it doesn’t feel like a uniquely Australian travel experience, then it ain’t on the list.
+Weird, wonderful, and wild is the name of the game while backpacking Australia!
+There are a lot of adventurous things to do in Australia, but if it doesn’t feel like a uniquely down-under experience, then it ain’t on the list!
+There’s things you can only do in Australia.
+From bushwalking to Mad Maxing to scuba diving the Great Barrier Reef, there’s much to explore.

 1. Vanlife and the Great Australian Dream